-- Please note that our travelers are limited to one checked bag and one carry-on bag per person due to storage limitations on safari vehicles and other transfers, which include on-tour flights. - Some airlines may impose additional charges if you choose to check any baggage or exceed baggage size and weight restrictions.
-Be advised that you are responsible for any baggage fees incurred on all flights. - The Botswana Civil Aviation Authority has banned any Samsung Galaxy Note 7 cell phones on all flights arriving in or originating in Botswana. - Make sure you label your baggage and keep valuables, medication, and documents in your carry-on bag. - Safari baggage limits are strict and strongly enforced.
+Please note that our travelers are limited to

+- one checked bag and one carry-on bag per person due to storage limitations on safari vehicles and other transfers, which include on-tour flights. - Some airlines may impose additional charges if you choose to check any baggage or exceed baggage size and weight restrictions.
+Be advised that you are responsible for any baggage fees incurred on all flights. - Make sure you label your baggage and keep valuables, medication, and documents in your carry-on bag. - Safari baggage limits are strict and strongly enforced.
 It's essential that your baggage meet the following requirements: - Both your checked bag and carry-on must be soft, flexible, duffel-style bags.
 Duffelstyle bags without hard bottoms or wheels are best.
 Absolutely no hard suitcases are permitted. - Your carry-on bag must not exceed 24 inches x 12 inches x 10 inches (length by width by height) so that it fits in the baggage compartment on your included on-tour flights. - Checked bags must not exceed a total of 33lbs per person and carry-on bags must not exceed a total of 11lbs per person.
 This total baggage limit of 44lbs per person includes any camera equipment.